aridoza/foundational-java/Concurrency/concurrency2.md

 Process finished with exit code 0
 ```

-The good news is we reached 10000!
+The good news: We reached 10000!

 Don't be thrown by the fact that some of the numbers appear out of sequence; that's just the way the output was ordered by the thrashing threads.
 If you study the output carefully, you will see there is exactly one of each number from 1 to 10,000.